danyx23/elm-dropzone/README.md

 dropZoneEventHandlers.
 If you like you can use the isHovering method to render your dropzone differently when the user is hovering over it with a DnD operation.

+dropZoneEventHandlers takes a Json.decoder to extract the "payload" from the native JS drop event.
+We use the FileReader.parseDroppedFiles here to extract a List of native JS File objects.

 ```Elm
 -- Write a function that renders your dropzone and use dropzoneEventHandlers to
 -- turn it into a dropzone.